 For example, few states require motorists to obtain a stamped registration form before they are allowed to register a vehicle, however, Massachusetts does.
 Similarly, many states require you to carry an insurance card whereas Massachusetts does not.
 There are a range of differences to be aware of when registering a car in the state versus elsewhere.

 If you are considering moving to Massachusetts, you will need to plan carefully.
 Once you become a Massachusetts resident you need to convert your license, get an MA registration and have your vehicle inspected at an approved inspection site.

 Read on to discover the steps you need to complete within 30 days of the date you officially move to the state.

 Wouldn’t it just be so easy if you could keep the same license no matter what state you live in?
 Sorry, no such luck.
 To convert your out-of-state driver’s license to a Massachusetts license, you primarily need to decide whether you need a REAL ID driver’s license or Standard Massachusetts driver’s license.
 If you don’t know what type of license you need, you can always find out from the Real Answers Wizard.

 Once you’ve determined the type of license you need, the next step is to take the original ID forms to a Massachusetts Registry of Motor Vehicles (RMV) office including the following:

 You have to make sure that your out-of-state license is still valid, otherwise – in some circumstances – you may have to retake the driving tests.
-If your out-of-state license has expired in a period of less than one year, you are not required to take any tests.
-[SW1] If it has expired for more than one year, you will need both, a road and written test, along with a vision examination.
+If your out-of-state license has expired less than a year ago, you are not required to take any tests.
+If it expired more than a year ago, you will need to take both a road and written test, along with a vision examination.

 The fees for a license conversion are as follows: